Contact Us

 Gray water processing systems

-The state and counties are concerned about people who might want to use composting toilets not disposing their gray water properly, and we understand that concern.
-We do not want any pollution to occur.
-Where we differ is we feel that it should be legal to use a gray water processing system in conjunction with composting toilets for those where it makes a lot of sense.
-What we are proposing is simply allowing people, especially thosein rural areas to have an option.
-We think its possible for those desiring this system to run it properly, with very little chance of polluting the land or wetlands.
 The State currently requires a fairly expensive and complicated gray water treatment system.
-It will cost quite a bit of money to build a gray water processing system that will pass State Wastewater’s inspection (about $3500).
+It will cost quite a bit of money to build a gray water processing system that will pass State Wastewater’s inspection (about $4500).
 A gray water plan is required from a licensed wastewater engineering Co.
 We wish it was not so complicated and costly to do this.
-It is recommended that you use pure, natural vegetable based soaps, laundry detergents, shampoos etc for best results, and to also not put too much grease and fats down your drain.
+It is recommended that you use pure, natural vegetable based soaps, laundry detergents, shampoos etc for best results, and to also not put grease and fats down your drain.
 Garbage disposals would be out of the question.
 Again, we are talking about some shifting of lifestyle, but we feel many are enthusiastically ready to be a part of a cleaner and more conscious world.
 It makes sense to re-use this water for watering your lawn and plants so you don’t need to use county water for this purpose.
 That would obviously save some water.
-We feel that the kind of persons employing this kind of sanitation system generally has to be pretty much on the ball to design and propose it, and would not want to pollute their own surroundings, so we think it should be allowed with strict rules and also penalties should anyone not take proper care of their “decentralized sanitation system”.
-With this being legal, folks in rural areas, and in areas not predisposed to conventional or septic tank type sanitation systems could have a much easier go at things.
+Folks in rural areas, and in areas not predisposed to conventional or septic tank type sanitation systems could have a much easier go at things.
 It potentially could also save taxpayers from paying huge sums of tax money to build sewage systems in rural areas, but that would require the government to promote the systems.
 Don’t hold your breath!
-Keep checking back to this site for more information, or send us an.email.